 amritat realization of immortality

-There are very few mantras that stand on par with Maha Mrityunjaya Mantra (also known as Mahamrityunjay Mantra, Rudra Mantra, Tryambakam Mantra or Maha Sanjivini Mantra).
+Very few mantras stand on par with Maha Mrityunjaya Mantra (also known as Mahamrityunjay Mantra, Rudra Mantra, Tryambakam Mantra or Maha Sanjivini Mantra).
 This mantra is said to have the power to remove all sufferings, ward off all evils, remove diseases and bestow the aspirant with health and energy.
-And it is said that when this mantra is it chanted with great devotion and serious contemplation it is said that the knowledge of this birth and death cycle is revealed to the aspirant.
-And thus it helps in overcoming the fear of death.
+When this mantra is chanted with great devotion and serious contemplation, it is said that the knowledge of this birth and death cycle is revealed to the aspirant.
+And thus, it helps in overcoming the fear of death.

 The literal translation of this name means Great Death-conquering Mantra.
 This mantra is from the Vedas.
 It is written in the Yajur Veda (3-60).
 This mantra worships a three-eyed deity commonly identified with Lord Shiva.
 It is also called Tryambakam Mantra or Mrita-Sanjivini mantra or Rudra Mantra.
-The reason for it being named Tryambakam Mantra is self explanatory because it worships a three-eyed deity.
-Similary, since the mantra observes Shiva in His fiery aspect of Rudra, it is also called Rudra Mantra.
+It is named Tryambakam Mantra is self-explanatory because it worships a three-eyed deity.
+Similarly, since the mantra observes Shiva in His fiery aspect of Rudra, it is also called Rudra Mantra.

 The name Mrita-Sanjivini mantra has a story behind it.
-It is said that Sage Sukracharya accepted a challenge of Lord Indra and took up a rigorous penance of hanging upside down from a tree with his face being fanned with fumes of a fire direcly beneath his hanging body.
-And after Sukracharya did this for Vimsottari dasa period (twenty years), Lord Shiva appeared before him and give him this Maha Mrityunjaya Mantra to restore his physical condition.
+It is said that Sage Sukracharya accepted a challenge of Lord Indra and took up a rigorous penance of hanging upside down from a tree with his face being fanned with fumes of fire directly beneath his hanging body.
+And after Sukracharya did this for Vimsottari dasa period (twenty years), Lord Shiva appeared before him and gave him this Maha Mrityunjaya Mantra, to restore his physical condition.
 Hence the name Maha Sanjivini Mantra.

-The Maha Mrityunjaya Mantra can be chanted by anybody.
+Anybody can chant the Maha Mrityunjaya Mantra.
 It is important one understands the meaning of this mantra word for word before chanting it.
-That’s because by knowing the meaning, the aspirant can easily contemplate on the aspect of birth and death cycle.
+By knowing the meaning, the aspirant can easily contemplate the aspect of the birth and death cycle.